howlat/howlat/README.md

 ## Authentication

-The application will provide for authencitation via Github, and via traditional username & password.
+The application will provide for authentication via Github, and via traditional username & password.

 ## Authorization